-Longthorpe Primary School provides for the needs of children within the 4 to 11 age range and is its own admissions authority.
+Longthorpe Primary School provides for the needs of children within the 4 to 11 age range with Peterborough Keys Academies Trust (PKAT) as its admissions authority.
 The agreed admissions number for class groups is 30, with the overall school total being 420 pupils (2 form entry).
 These totals may only be exceeded if particular circumstances arise.

 The first priority is given to looked after children, a verified medical need relating to a child, children living within the catchment area and siblings.
 For further information please click on the links below:

 For all admissions, parents should apply using the Local Authority’s Online Portal.
 Application forms must be completed and returned direct to the City Council

 For further information, please visit the PCC Admissions website.